tableau/extensions-api/docs/trex_tableau_viz.md

 `Error: internal-error: {"vizapiErrorMsg":"Encoding columns has invalid type.
 Accepted values are Continuous and Discrete"}`

-When you encode the fields in the `inputSpec`, you need to make sure that the discrete fields (dimensions, or blue pills) and continuous fields (measures, or green pills) are mapped to the correct types.
+When you encode the fields in the `inputSpec`, you need to make sure that the discrete fields (blue pills) and continuous fields (green pills) are mapped to the correct types: `tableau.VizImageEncodingType.Discrete` and `tableau.VizImageEncodingType.Continuous`.

 #### Invalid JSON

-The `inputSpec` needs to be in JSON format and must include all required elements.
+The `inputSpec` is a JavaScript object, which Tableau converts to JSON for processing.
+The `inputSpec` needs to be in the correct format and must include all required elements.
 You must encode columns and fields.
-Use a JSON validator, if possible, to check that your format is correct.
+For the list of required elements, see [Tableau Viz Reference]({{site.baseurl}}/docs/trex_tableau_viz_ref.html).